TheMrityunjayPathak/TheMrityunjayPathak/README.md

 🎯 Tools and Technologies

-• Programming : I'm good with Python, a powerful language for data science and data analysis.
+• Programming Language : I'm good with Python, a powerful language for data science and data analysis.

-• Libraries : I'm familiar with essential libraries like NumPy, Pandas, Matplotlib/Seaborn and Plotly.
+• Data Science Libraries : I'm familiar with essential libraries like NumPy, Pandas, Matplotlib/Seaborn and Plotly.

 • Machine Learning : I have experience with Sklearn, a famous machine learning library used widely across industries.